National Theater, El Salvador - Things to Do in National Theater

 Insider Tips

-The National Theater offers free guided tours on weekday mornings - call ahead to arrange a visit even when no performances are scheduled
+The National Theater offers free tours on certain weekdays - call ahead to confirm availability and language options.

 Explore Activities in National Theater